Question and answer with Rebecca Leitzell, Bellefonte Area cyber education coordinator

 A: One of the benefits to online learning in itself is the flexibility.
 Student have the ability to work at their own pace in their courses.
 The benefit of staying in the district, for our program, is you’re still a Bellefonte student.
 So, you’re going to graduate with your class.
 If you want, you can also still attend prom, dances, field trips and can participate in clubs and other extracurricular (school) activities, and our students receive a Bellefonte Area High School diploma.
 They have the option of working one-on-one with a teacher during the day at the BeLA Center and attend tutoring after school at the middle or high school.
 And of course, the option is still available to being able to attend CPI.

 Q: What are the curriculum requirements?

 A: The requirements are going to be identical to what we require in the brick and mortar setting in Bellefonte.
 So, students enrolled in online courses will have to meet all the same graduation requirements as their peers attending the high school.
 Students are also still required to take physical education and complete all state-mandated testing requirements.

 Q: As the coordinator, what is your role?

-A: My responsibility is to make sure kids are doing what they need to be doing.
+A: My responsibility is to make sure kids are doing what they need to be doing to ensure their academic success.
 They need to be meeting their end of the bargain.
 We need to account for attendance, so I monitor attendance on a weekly basis to make sure they’re meeting their hour requirements, so we are in compliance with state attendance laws.
-I communicate with parents, administrators, counselors and students on a daily basis.
-One thing I like about my job is I can’t say, "this is what I do everyday," because every day is different.
+I monitor grades and student pacing.
+I also communicate with parents, administrators, counselors and students on a daily basis.
+One thing I like about my job is I can’t say, "this is what I do every day," because every day is different.
 And that’s awesome.
-I will have kids in my office nonstop and work with students individually, and I will also monitor their grades.
+I will have kids in my office nonstop and truly enjoy working individually with students.